 The LGBT Center embraces and values Princeton's Statement on Diversity and Community, which is a foundation for our mission, programming, and services.
 Princeton's Statement on Diversity and Community from Rights, Rules, and Responsibilities is as follows.
 Click here to read more.

 In 1989, the offices of the Dean of the Chapel and the Dean of Student Life began hiring graduate students to help organize LGBT student activities.
 Princeton University became the sixth university in the country to create an LGBT coordinator position.

 This internship evolved into a full-time professional position in 2001, which became known as the LGBT Student Services Coordinator in the Office of the Dean of Undergraduate Students.
 Over the years, many students and staff recognized the need for a dedicated LGBT center at Princeton and worked hard to make this dream a reality.
 In the summer of 2005, the LGBT Student Services office evolved into the LGBT Center, and Debbie Bazarsky (LGBT Student Services Coordinator, 2001-2005), moved into a new role as The LGBT Center Director (2005-2015).
 Matt Carcella was hired as the first LGBT Center Program Coordinator (2005-2009).
 Construction for the new LGBT Center began in October 2005, and the beautiful new Center opened its doors in March 2006.
-In 2009, Matthew Armstead served as the second LGBT Center Program Coordinator (2009-2013), and Andy Cofino now serves as the current LGBT Center Program Coordinator (2013-Present).
-Judy Jarvis was hired as the LGBT Center Director in January of 2016.
+In 2009, Matthew Armstead served as the second LGBT Center Program Coordinator (2009-2013), Andy Cofino was the third LGBT Center Program Coordinator (2013-2018) and Eric Anglero is the current Program Coordinator (2018-present).
+Judy Jarvis served as LGBT Center Director from 2016-2019.

 For more history of the office and Center advocacy by students and employees, ask the LGBT Center staff for access to our in-depth history narrative.